Master of Arts in Theological Studies

 - Provide proof of Bachelor’s Degree completion

-Saint Paul School of Theology’s M.A.T.S. program requires 49 credit hours and can be completed in about three years.
-Our Master of Arts in Theological Studies degree is focused on theological discipline, languages, and applying theological awareness.
+Saint Paul School of Theology’s MATS program requires 38 credit hours and can be completed in two years.

-- During the first year of the M.A.T.S. program, Saint Paul students are introduced to courses in Bible, Theology, History and Ethics.
+- During the first year of the MATS program, Saint Paul students are introduced to courses in Bible, Theology, and History.